Assets are frozen and notice is barely given. Find out what a Freezing Order can do during a Dispute.

-I’ve just received a Creditor’s Petition.
+I’ve just received a Notice to Remedy Breach of Covenant.
 What now?

 Table of Contents

 If you have received a notice to remedy breach of covenant for your commercial or retail shop lease, it means the lessor (landlord) is seeking early termination of the lease.

 This is clearly a very serious matter requiring your immediate attention if your business is going to be able to continue to trade from the leased premises (property).